 Now that you’ve acquired your rare and little-known Queen of beef cuts, let’s get her ready for the grill.
 Remember, we get all the flavor from grilling the picanha with the fat cap, so don’t trim any of that goodness off.
 If any tough membrane remains on the opposite side of the cut, remove it.

-- Season your cut minimally, with just a little rock salt (or whatever kind of salt you have available) for flavor and heat distribution.
-We are celebrating a tender and flavorful cut of meat, so no marinades or fancy rubs.
+Season your cut minimally, with just a little rock salt (or whatever kind of salt you have available) for flavor and heat distribution.
+We are celebrating a tender and flavorful cut of meat, so no marinades or fancy rubs are needed.

 How to Cook Picanha

-For the best flavor, use organic charcoal or a low-burning wood fire.
-You don’t want anything too hot, and definitely not a direct flame until you’re ready to sear.
-Prep your grill by rubbing a little of the fat cap on it to keep your steaks from sticking.
+For the best flavor, use natural charcoal or a low-burning wood fire.
+Propane works fine too, but charcoal/wood will impart a little more flavor.
+Prep your grill by rubbing a little of the fat cap on the grates to keep your steaks from sticking.

 There are two ways you can go as far as cutting your picanha.
 You can serve it up restaurant style, curled around a long skewer that you slice thin strips of beef off, or you can keep it simple and cut them like steaks.
 The grilling methods are a little different for each, so let’s get specific.

 Definitely the most visually impressive way to serve your picanha, skewering your cuts is a good option for dinner parties, barbecues, and cookouts.

 - Cut the picanha in serving-size sections against the grain.

 - Pinch each section into a semi-circle, fat side out, and thread them onto a long metal skewer.